iromu/spring-ai-samples/mcp/trino-mcp/mcp-server-trino/README.md

-# mcp-server-trino
+# MCP Server Trino

-`mcp-server-trino` is a reactive, Spring AI-powered metadata query server that integrates with [Trino](https://trino.io/) using the JDBC driver.
-Built using Spring WebFlux and `spring-ai-mcp-server`, this server provides asynchronous query capabilities tailored for data platforms and metadata-driven workloads.
+A reactive metadata query server powered by Spring AI that integrates with [Trino](https://trino.io/) through JDBC driver.
+Built on Spring WebFlux and spring-ai-mcp-server frameworks, this server enables asynchronous querying for data platforms and metadata-driven workloads.

----

-## 🧠 What It Does
+## Features

+### Query Capabilities

-- 📊 **Query Tables** — Select and filter data from Trino tables using a structured interface
+- Select and filter data from Trino tables using a structured interface
+- Execute asynchronous queries with reactive programming model
+- Support for complex metadata-driven workloads

+### Metadata Operations

-- 📁 **Explore Metadata** — List catalogs, schemas, tables, and columns from Trino
+- List available Trino catalogs
+- Browse schema hierarchies
+- Explore table structures
+- Retrieve column definitions and properties

+## Architecture

+The server leverages Spring WebFlux for reactive processing and connects to Trino using the JDBC driver, providing:

+- Non-blocking I/O operations
+- Reactive streams for data handling
+- Integration with Spring AI components